isovector/sandymaguire.me/wip/2017-10-10-how-to-fall-in-love-with-rap.markdown

 feel artificial and affected.
 The flow, in other words, characterizes the performance of a song.

-I've tried to make a starter playlist that should be widely accessible, yet still be varied in its selections.
-You probably won't like all of these, but if you don't like any, then rap might not be the genre for you.

-As you work your way through the following tracks, try to pay attention to the beats, lyricism and flow of each.
-It is likely that one of the three will speak to you more than the others.
-You will likely notice a correlation between the tracks you like and those that more heavily feature your favored aspect.
+As you go through the following tracks, try to keep an ear open to the three

-## A Brief History of Rap Music
+pillars: beats, lyricism and flow.
+See if any of them resounds more strongly in you than the others.

-## Outrageous
+## PARTY MUSIC

+Looking for an easy playlist for a small get-together?
+The music here is categorized by catchy beats, light subject matter, and being relatively well known.
+You're probably not going to impress anyone by knowing this music, but you might get some looks if you *don't.*

-* Azealia Banks - 212
+* Atmosphere - Smart Went Crazy
+* Big Daddy Kane - Ain't No Half Steppin'
-* Danny Brown - I Will
+* Big Sean - I Do It
-* DzK - Highschool Girls
+* DMX - Party Up
-* Hopsin - I'm Not Introducing You
+* Gorillaz - Clint Eastwood
-* Ludacris - Move Bitch
+* House of Pain - Jump Around
-* Obie Trice - Got Some Teeth
-* Pastor Troy - Throw It Up
-* TRPL BLK - Balls Deep
+* Kanye West - G.O.O.D.
+Friday
-* Tone Loc - Funky Cold Medina
+* Mac Dre - Feelin' Myself
-* Tonedef - Disappointed
+* Masta Ace - Nineteen Seventy Something
-* Tyler, the Creator - Steak Sauce
+* Notorious B.I.G. - Juicy

-## Poetic
+## POETIC RAP

 * Atmosphere - GodLovesUgly
 * Atmosphere - My Notes